slleung/AndroidClient/README.md

 # AndroidClient

 A client for the android remote control server.
+Also a playground for MVVM, Jetpack compose and all the new toys.

 Implemented:
 - Capture and send motion events.